Baumanar/log-monitor/README.md

 Alerts are sent by using the alert channel

 The displayer contains 4 panels:
-- The uptime of the program
+- The uptime of the app
 - The information panel on which statistics are displayed
 - The alert panel on which alerts are displayed
 - An histogram of the traffic evolution.
 The purpose of the histogram is just to give an intuition of the traffic evolution